cmrebar/Math_Master/README.md

 Please make sure to follow the code style and conventions used in the project.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-If you have any questions, suggestions, or feedback regarding Math Master, please feel free to reach out to Caleb Rebar at [contact-email].

-Thank you for using Math Master and happy problem-solving!
-Contributing
-Math Master is an open-source project, and contributions are welcome!
-If you would like to contribute to the project, please follow these steps:

-Fork the repository.
-Create a new branch: git checkout -b my-new-feature Make your changes and test thoroughly.
-Commit your changes: git commit -am 'Add some feature' Push the branch to your forked repository: git push origin my-new-feature Submit a pull request detailing your changes.
-Please make sure to follow the code style and conventions used in the project.

 License
 This project is licensed under the MIT License.

 Contact
-If you have any questions, suggestions, or feedback regarding Math Master, please feel free to reach out to Caleb Rebar at [contact-email].
+If you have any questions, suggestions, or feedback regarding Math Master, please feel free to reach out to Caleb Rebar at cmrebar1715@gmail.com.

 Thank you for using Math Master and happy problem-solving!